rails/rails/guides/source/association_basics.md

 **Without associations**, creating and deleting books for that author would require a tedious and manual process.
 Here's what that would look like:

-First, we set up the models.
-Notice how there is no association between an `author` and a `book`.

 ```ruby
 class Author < ApplicationRecord
 end